 The discrimination against African-Americans during World War 1 is evident by their service in segregated units.
 If you have any information about an African-American veteran of the war who received either the Distinguished Service Cross or the Croix de Guerre with Palms, please contact [email protected].

 Additionally, the Task Force recognizes that discrimination potentially extended to groups who were nevertheless permitted to serve outside of these segregated units.
 An example is William Shemin, a Jewish-American who was denied the Medal of Honor during World War 1 but finally awarded it in 2015.
-The Task Force anticipates partnering with our friends in Congress to submit legislation authorizing the systematic review in the Spring of 2019, and conducting research in the interim to determine which groups beyond African-Americans to incorporate into that study.
-We are calling on members of the public to assist us in these initial exploratory efforts.
+Systematic reviews previously authorized by Congress have incorporated Asian-American, Hispanic-American, and Jewish-American Veterans.
+Additionally, the Task Force anticipates the inclusion of Native-American veterans in it authorizing legislation, despite their exclusion from reviews covering later wars, owing to the Indian Citizenship Act of 1924.
+Members of the public are welcome to assist us in the initial exploratory phases of our effort.